"How was your weekend?" the banker asked me.

 I think it's more a lack of preparation and thought than anything else.

-If you lead a team of people, invest some time with them (involve them) and develop replacement statements for those small talk moments... statements that help everyone say something useful or thought-provoking rather than something a Gomo or D-grunt might say (what are Gomos and D-grunts?)
+If you lead a team of people, invest some time with them.
+Involve them (the third point to Leading Simply).
+As a team, develop replacement statements for those small talk moments... statements that help everyone say something useful or thought-provoking rather than something a Gomo or D-grunt might say.
+(What are Gomos and D-grunts?)

 Then, remember to remind people often to use those replacement statements (the need for solid and ongoing reinforcement never ... ever, ever, ever ... ends).
 Other typical statements to avoid are below.
 See how many you've heard before.

-If you lead only yourself, remember that you want more choices (more choices = more fun... and more choices come from better work and better results).
+If you lead only yourself, remember that you want more choices (more choices = more fun... and more choices come from better work, more focus, and care).

 More sad talk to avoid with your customers...